 Pressing CANCEL from the SHOW ALL screen will display a "System Status" screen showing all current Ethernet settings for the control.
-Pressing any button from this screen will then display a "Firmware Versions" screen showing version details of all installed devices in the control unit.
+Pressing any button from this screen will then display a

+"Firmware Versions" screen showing version details of all installed devices in the control unit.
 Pressing any button from this screen will return to the SHOW ALL screen.

-MAN. - Enters Manual Balance mode allowing manual injection of fluid into each of the four Chamber quadrants (C1 through C4).
-Fluid is dispensed for the duration of each button press.
-These buttons are available only in Manual Balance mode.
+MAN. - Enters Manual Balance mode allowing manual movement of the two weighted masses in the Balancer (M1 or M2).
+Each mass can be moved in either direction using the forward and reverse arrows.
+These arrow buttons are available only in Manual Balance mode.

-- AUTO Initiates an auto-balance cycle.
-Pressing CANCEL will halt the auto-balance cycle. (see: Automatic Balancing section). - b) VIBRATION DISPLAY.
+AUTO - Initiates an auto-balance cycle.
+Pressing CANCEL will halt the auto-balance cycle. (see: Automatic Balancing section).

+- b) VIBRATION DISPLAY.
 Indicates the measured vibration level of the grinding machine in either microns or mils displacement, or in millimeters/second or mils/second velocity.
 Displayed units are selectable from the Menu. - c) STATUS.
 Indicates the current status of the selected balancer card. - d) SCREEN TAB.
 Tabs are shown on the left side of the display for each installed device card.
 The open tab indicates which device card is currently selected.
 In the figure the card in device slot #1 is selected, and a closed tab indicates another card installed in slot#2.
 These tabs align with the four device card status LEDs to the left of the display. - e) RPM DISPLAY.
 Displays Spindle RPM measured by the balancer.
 The display also indicates RPM frequency during a Manual Filter vibration test. - f) IDENTIFICATION TAG.
 The upper edge of the display identifies the user selectable name of the device card currently selected, and the current position in the menu structure. - g) BAR GRAPH.
 The bar graph shows the measured vibration level compared with the LIMIT, TOLERANCE, and CRITICAL levels.